 Garden Decking Rope - Historic Weather Resistant Synthetic Hemp

-This soft to handle rope ranges from 3mm to 30mm and has the look and feel of a natural fibre rope, but being synthetic it does not shrink when it gets wet and is weather resistant.
+This soft to handle rope has the look and feel of a natural fibre rope, but as it is synthetic, does not shrink when it gets wet and is weather resistant.

 This synthetic hemp (also known as hempex) rope is therefore perfect for use in a variety of different outdoor or indoor settings, including on stairs, as a balustrade on decking, as fencing and on children’s play equipment such as swings.